Treasurys Extend Recent Gains

 Yields, which fall when bond prices rise, have been on a steady retreat since the 10-year yield came close to reaching 2.5% near the end of October.

-Among the factors behind the move: President Donald Trump nominated Federal Reserve Board governor Jerome Powell to be the next Fed chairman.
-Among the potential candidates to replace Fed Chairwoman Janet Yellen, Mr. Powell was seen as the least likely to shift to a more aggressive pace of interest-rate increases.
+Analysts have pointed to several reasons behind the move, including President Donald Trump's nomination of Federal Reserve Board governor Jerome Powell as the next Fed chairman.
+Mr. Powell was seen as among the potential candidates least likely to shift to a more aggressive pace of interest-rate increases.

 Continue Reading Below